nrfconnect/sdk-nrf/samples/peripheral/radio_test/README.rst

 .. note::
    On the |nRF5340DKnoref|, the Radio test sample is a standalone network sample that does not require any counterpart application sample.
-   However, you must still program the application core to boot up the network core.
+   Program the application core to boot up the network core.
-   You can use any sample for this, for example :ref:`nrf5340_empty_app_core`.
+   Use any sample for this, for example :ref:`nrf5340_empty_app_core`.
    The :ref:`nrf5340_empty_app_core` is built and programmed automatically by default.
    If you want to program another sample for the application core, unset the :kconfig:`CONFIG_NCS_SAMPLE_EMPTY_APP_CORE_CHILD_IMAGE` option.